Andrrii/Andrrii/README.md

 - 🌱 I’m currently learning Data Science,English

-- 💬 Talk to me about Python, JavaScript, Open Source
+- 💬 Talk to me about Python, JavaScript

 - 📫 How to reach me **butsaandrii@gmail.com**